 This course is a continuation of Engineering Design I. Students will utilize various case studies to explore engineering systems and manufacturing processes.
 The course will emphasize the design development process of a product from model to manufacturing.
 Computer aided drafting and design will be used to analyze and evaluate all aspects of product development.
+Prerequisite:

-Prerequisite: EGR 2004, Lab Fee: \$15 the engineering problem.
+EGR 2004 (Grade > C), Lab Fee: \$15

+EGR 2033 Engineering and Design Project (2-2-3)

+Students apply the principles learned in the preceding engineering courses.
+Computer aided drafting and design will be used to analyze and evaluate all aspects of the engineering problem.
 The purpose of this capstone course is to give pre-engineering students a platform to display their knowledge of engineering design and development.
-Prerequisites: EGR 1024 and ELE 1124, Lab Fee: \$15
+Prerequisites: EGR 1024 and ELE 1124 (Grade > C), Lab Fee: \$15

-EGR 2033 Engineering and Design Project (2-2-3) Students apply the principles learned in the preceding engineering courses.
-Computer aided drafting and design will be used to analyze and evaluate all aspects of

-EGR 2034 Engineering Project Development I (3-2-4) A team approach to solving engineering problems will place students in teams of two to four to analyze, design and construct a solution to engineering problems.
+EGR 2034 Engineering Project Development I (3-2-4)

+A team approach to solving engineering problems will place students in teams of two to four to analyze, design and construct a solution to engineering problems.
 Students will apply the principles learned in the preceding engineering courses.
 Computer aided drafting and design will be used to analyze and evaluate all aspects of the engineering problem.
 The purpose of this capstone course is to give preengineering students a platform to display their knowledge of engineering design and development.
-Prerequisites: EGR 1024 and ELE 1124, Lab Fee: \$15
+Prerequisites: EGR 1024 and ELE 1124 (Grade > C), Lab Fee: \$15

-EGR 2053 Precision Measurement (2-2-3) This course introduces students to metrology and the importance of accuracy and precision in measurements.
+EGR 2053 Precision Measurement (2-2-3)

+This course introduces students to metrology and the importance of accuracy and precision in measurements.
 Students analyze measurements in manufacturing and in the global market to be able to determine and describe resolution, accuracy, precision, calibration and working standards.
 A variety of instruments will be used to study measuring procedure and analysis of measured data.